AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/advanced-url-configuration.md

 >[!NOTE]
 >
 >This configuration must be adjusted with the external domain used by the project.
 The Sling Mappings are working based on the hostname and domain.
 Therefore this configuration is disabled by default and must be enabled before deployment.
-To do so rename the Sling Mapping `hostname.adobeaemcloud.com` folder in `ui.content/src/main/content/jcr_root/etc/map.publish/https` according to the used domain name and enable this config by adding `resource.resolver.map.location="/etc/map.publish"` to the ‘JcrResourceResolver‘ config of the project.
+To do so rename the Sling Mapping `hostname.adobeaemcloud.com` folder in `ui.content/src/main/content/jcr_root/etc/map.publish/https` according to the used domain name and enable this config by adding `resource.resolver.map.location="/etc/map.publish"` to the `JcrResourceResolver` config of the project.

 ## Additional Resources